 - 27 weeks survival rate is around 89%

 - 31 weeks survival rate is around 95%

 - 34 weeks is equivalent to a baby born at full term

-In high-income countries, with access to quality healthcare – 77 percent of Babies born alive before 37 weeks of pregnancy. babies born at 26 weeks will survive, while almost all premature babies born at 30 weeks or later survive!
+In high-income countries, with access to quality healthcare – 77 percent of premature babies born at 26 weeks will survive, while almost all premature babies born at 30 weeks or later survive!

 Miscarriage Rates by Maternal Age